Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Introduction

-The detection and monitoring of environmental phenomena, like phytoplankton blooms and HABs, within a single instrument has long required developing instrument-specific retrieval algorithms.
-Such development is labor-intensive and requires domain-specific parameters and instrument-specific calibration metrics, alongside the manual effort to track retrieved objects across multiple scenes.
-The recent development of retrieval algorithms is actively underway in the field of supervised deep learning (DL), and various methods (e.g., Convolutional Neural Networks, or CNNs) have been applied.
-Some of these DL methodologies have demonstrated strong performance \cite{Kravitz2024}, but require large pre-existing label sets to achieve accurate results.
+Traditionally, detecting and monitoring environmental events such as phytoplankton blooms and harmful algal blooms (HABs) with a single remote sensing instrument has relied on highly specialized retrieval algorithms tailored to each sensor{has relied on the development of highly specialized retrieval algorithms tailored to specific band configurations}.
+This process is resource-intensive, often requiring detailed domain expertise for parameter selection and instrument-specific calibration, and significant manual effort to consistently track features across multiple scenes.
+Recently, the advent of supervised deep learning methods (e.g., Convolutional Neural Networks, or CNNs) has accelerated the development of new, more automated retrieval algorithms for these tasks, offering the potential to streamline and improve environmental monitoring efforts \cite{Kravitz2024}, but requiring large pre-existing label sets to achieve accurate results.